What Is the Minimum Credit Score to Rent an Apartment or House?

 Landlords may use tenant screening services

-Landlords and property management companies may use a specialized tenant screening report to help them evaluate potential renters.
+Landlords and property management companies may use a tenant screening report to help them evaluate potential renters.
 Although the information used varies by service, it may include credit reports, rental history (including eviction lawsuits), and a risk score based on criteria selected by the landlord.[8]

 Landlords may review additional risk factors